LEAVE A LEGACY. NOT A FOOTPRINT

 Time Well Spent

-Through our distillation process, grain and yeast by-products called spent-grain accumulate.
-We take the time to collect this for local dairy farmers, who use the by-product as animal feed.
+We take the time to collect the spent grain from our distillation process for local dairy farmers, who use the by-product as animal feed.

 Trailblazing Technology